jupyter-book/jupyter-book/docs/content/components.md

 `````{example}
 ````{card}
-Content of the left card.
+Content of the top card.

 {bdg-primary}`example-badge`